 The site should be developed on a phased basis to allow it to integrate with the existing settlement.
 The first phase of development should take place to the east of the site (subject to satisfactory road access).
 Within the second phase of development, the land immediately adjacent to the primary school is to be developed as a playing field for use by the school.
 This is a large site in proportion to previous development in the settlement and design and siting will be important considerations.
+A landscaped buffer should be provided along the southern boundary to protect the amenity of residential properties and the primary school.
 Currently there is no existing boundary to the north of the site but when developed, the edge of the site should be defined using existing landform/features, supported by dry stone dykes and tree planting.
 The design should work with the landform rather than relying on excessive cut and fill.
 A Flood Risk Assessment will also need to be submitted and agreed by SEPA and the Council as part of any planning application in order to identify the developable area.

 Any future proposal will need to consider a heritable servitude right on this site by the owners' of Kirkbrae, and take this into account when planning development.